⛸️

 First Week

-onboarding materials) prior to your first individual office hour.
+and onboarding materials) prior to your first individual office hour.
 Share administrative questions in your designated company channel.

 Group Office Hours